Everything you need to know about employee engagement

 I feel committed to my work and committed to the organisation

 Engagement is a function of how connected people are to their work and to the organisation they work for.
-People can have a high level of commitment to their work, but a low level of commitment to the organisation, and vice versa.
+Employees can have a high level of commitment to their work, but a low level of commitment to the organisation, and vice versa.

-The group most at risk of this is those who have a high level of commitment to their work, but not to the organisation.
+- Those who are committed to their work, but not the organisation are the ones who are likely to be seen as high performers, but are at the most risk of leaving.
 These are often high performers who will go to a different organisation if they do not feel as though they are being treated well.

 In our view it would be dangerous to try to model what other people do to create engagement in their organisations.
 Although most organisations face similar challenges, the industry they operate in presents unique challenges and the context they operate in will vary from organisation to organisation.